mtlynch/mtlynch.io/content/retrospectives/2023/10/index.md

 One of the first projects I took on when I started out as a founder was [Zestful](https://zestfuldata.com), my ingredient parsing API.
 It's been in maintenance mode for years, but it still makes $100-200/month in passive income.

-The problem is that Zestful's paying customers access the service through RapidAPI, one of the worst platforms I've ever used.
-I originally published Zestful on a platform called Mashape, which worked pretty well, but then RapidAPI acquired Mashape and turned the platform into a bag of garbage.
+The problem is that Zestful's paying customers access the service through RapidAPI, one of the worst platforms I've ever used for anything.
+I originally published Zestful on a platform called Mashape, which worked pretty well, but then RapidAPI acquired Mashape and quickly tanked the experience.

-I've had too many issues with RapidAPI over the years to explain here, but the biggest issue is how terribly they handle metered billing.
-RapidAPI costs $0.02 per ingredient the client parses in their API request.
-So, you'd think that within milliseconds of the user making the request, RapidAPI would be able to show them the total for their upcoming bill.
+I've had too many issues with RapidAPI to explain here, but the biggest issue is how terribly they handle metered billing.
+I charge Zestful customers $0.02 for each ingredient they parse.
+For inexplicable reasons, RapidAPI doesn't report charges that users have accrued until the end of their billing cycle.

-No, they don't.
-Instead, RapidAPI shows the user a bill of $0.
-When the month ends, only then does RapidAPI total up their requests, multiply it by the cost per request, and show the user their total owed.

 Naturally, RapidAPI's billing system confuses customers.
 They make a bunch of requests through Zestful, see that their bill is $0, think that their usage still fits in the free tier, keep making requests, then they get a surprise bill of hundreds or thousands of dollars and refuse to pay.